-Consider using the Forums, or a Tests & Quizzes survey, to allow students to provide input into the goals and objectives, projects, etc. for the course.
+Consider using the Discussions, or a Quizzes survey, to allow students to provide input into the goals and objectives, projects, etc. for the course.

-Provide a course outline/schedule or post deadlines to the Calendar tool.
+Provide a course outline/schedule or use due dates on Assignments, Quizzes, and Discussions to post deadlines to the Calendar tool.

 Post information about the course that is clear and complete in the Syllabus tool.

-Post learning objectives in your syllabus and include them on the Sakai Overview page, or in a Lessons tool page.
+Post learning objectives in your syllabus and include them on the Canvas Home Page.

-Post documents in Resources to support required tasks in a timely manner.
+Post documents in Files to support required tasks in a timely manner.

-Post quizzes in Tests & Quizzes to assess student progress.
+Post quizzes in Quizzes to assess student progress.

-Set up tasks in Calendar and Lessons for students to focus on work to be done and to track their progress.
+Set up tasks in Calendar and Pages for students to focus on work to be done and to track their progress.

-Get students in the habit of checking Sakai regularly.
+Get students in the habit of checking Canvas regularly.
 Routinely post in the Announcements tool, perhaps with hints, tips, comments, etc. motivate students to check back frequently.

-Use an Assignment, Forums, or Tests & Quizzes task to ask students about current course materials.
+Use an Assignment, Discussion, or Quizzes task to ask students about current course materials.
 For example: What does a particular task or item accomplish?
 What is the usefulness of a topic?
 What input is needed for solving a long-range decision?

-Discuss how questions on exams map to objectives in Forums.
+Discuss how questions on exams map to objectives in Discussions.